alfonsof/google-cloud-java-examples/gcloudstoragecreate/README.md

   * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable in your Operating System with the path of your JSON service account key file.

+* You can select the GCP storage location changing the value of `STORAGE_LOCATION` variable in the code.

 * Run the code.

   You must provide 1 parameter: